 Can a Marriage Be Saved Without Counseling?

-Some marriages can certainly be saved without counseling—but involving a marriage therapist can definitely help!
+Some marriages can certainly be saved without counseling—but involving a skilled marriage therapist can definitely help!
 Although when more challenging and painful issues are present, couples therapy might be the only answer to saving a marriage.
 This is because counseling offers many benefits that couples cannot take advantage of on their own, such as:

 - An Unbiased Third Party – A trained therapist will listen to all sides of a discussion and objectively tell each party what they are hearing and observing.
 This professional, outsider perspective will help you peel back the layers of what your partner is thinking and feeling in new ways you may not have considered before.
 Stepping outside of your own thoughts and emotions to put yourself in your partner’s shoes is a relationship roadblock for many couples.